 Silence (2016): 19 year-old Nana Komatsu passed a video audition to be part of a Scorsese adventure, Silence, a true masterpiece shot in Taiwan in 2015.
 It was just a supporting role and a few scenes but she did an excellent job, looking brave and hopeful playing Monica, a young country girl who had embraced the Christian faith. ⭐

 Tadaima (2013): In fact, Nana Komatsu had a leading role in this touching story of a teenage girl who goes back to the place where the tsunami (March 11, 2011) took away her home and family.
 However it was just a short film, with a runtime of about 27’.
-Released in 2013 and issued on a now hard-to-find DVD in 2016, it is really worth a watch.
+Released in 2013 and hard to find at some point, the DVD is now available again from the Director’s Store.
 Nana Komatsu fans will surely enjoy watching her debut to find out that some of her acting characteristics were already there.
 More details: Tadaima Short Film.